 Rights and Obligations of User from the Short-Term GTA

-User and Transporter enter into Short-Term GTA for indefinite period of time by which they contract right to access the system and provision of Gas Transmission Services which are of standardised manner, duration and direction of transport as Capacity Products, so that the User is entitled to use such services when the User demonstrates its readiness and accepts to pay on a “ship or pay” basis offered Capacity Product against the price achieved on the auction (“Auction Price”).
+User and Transporter enter into Short-Term GTA for indefinite period of time by which they contract right to access the system and provision of Gas Transmission Services which are of standardised manner, duration and direction of transport as Standard Capacity Products, so that the User is entitled to use such services when the User demonstrates its readiness and accepts to pay on a “ship or pay” basis offered Standard Capacity Product against the price achieved on the auction (“Auction Price”).

 The User demonstrates its readiness to pay by delivering to the Transporter, before the start of auction, the Credit Support in line with the Article 5 of this Network Code, in the amount securing the payment of Auction Price.

-Auction Prices for each Capacity Product and each Interconnection Point are contracted to be either equal to the Reserve Price on auction for that Capacity Product and that Interconnection Point or higher than the Reserve Price, if the higher price is achieved on the auctions in line with the Article 7 of this Network Code.
+Auction Prices for each Standard Capacity Product and each Interconnection Point are contracted to be either equal to the Reserve Price on auction for that Standard Capacity Product and that Interconnection Point or higher than the Reserve Price, if the higher price is achieved on the auctions in line with the Article 7 of this Network Code.

-Transporter determines Reserve Prices for each Gas Year in line with the Tariff Methodology and Final Exemption Act and publishes them prior the commencement of each auction for each Capacity Product and Interconnection Point.
+Transporter determines Reserve Prices for each Gas Year in line with the Tariff Methodology and Final Exemption Act and publishes them prior the commencement of each auction for each Standard Capacity Product and Interconnection Point.

-User is entitled to use Gas Transmission Service under conditions from Short-Term GTA when it contracts Capacity Product on the auction in line with the Article 7 of this Network Code or obtains Contracted Capacity from other User through secondary trade of capacities in line with the Article 10 of this Network Code.
+User is entitled to use Gas Transmission Service under conditions from Short-Term GTA when it contracts Standard Capacity Product on the auction in line with the Article 7 of this Network Code or obtains Contracted Capacity from other User through secondary trade of capacities in line with the Article 10 of this Network Code.

 In both cases Transporter transports Gas in the Contracted Capacity and charges Transmission Fee to the User on the “ship or pay” basis, pursuant to this Network Code and Short-Term GTA.